openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 * Create, modify, rename and upload USS files directly to a z/OS mainframe.
 * Streamlined process to access data sets, USS files and jobs.
 * Create and use Zowe CLI `zosmf` compatible profiles.

+## Using Zowe Explorer

+Zowe Explorer allows you to work with data sets, Unix System Service (USS) files, and jobs.

+Zowe Explorer offers the following functions:

+Data sets

+* View data sets and use multiple filters.
+View multiple data sets simultaneously and apply filters to show specific data sets.

+* Rename data sets

+* Copy data sets

+* Download, edit, and upload existing PDS members Instantly pull data sets and data set members from the mainframe, edit them and upload back.

+* Create and delete both data sets and data set members

+* View, access, and work with multiple profiles simultaneously.

+* Submit a JCL.
+You can submit a JCL from a chosen data set.

+USS Files

+* View multiple Unix System Services (USS) files simultaneously.

+* Rename USS files.

+* Download, edit, and upload existing USS files.
+You can instantly pull USS files from the mainframe, edit them and upload back.

+* Create and delete USS files and directories.

+* View, access, and work with multiple profiles simultaneously.

+Jobs:

+* View multiple jobs simultaneously.

+* Download spool content onto your computer.

+For more information about Zowe Explorer and the different use cases, visit the GitHub repository: [https://github.com/zowe/vscode-extension-for-zowe](https://github.com/zowe/vscode-extension-for-zowe)

 ## Profiles in Zowe Explorer